 And don't hesitate to contact Bill about your specific condition or come in for a free consultation.

-I have suffered from allergies and sinus problems since I was a child.
+I have suffered from allergies, headaches and sinus problems since I was a child.
 As an adult I have experienced migraines, anxiety/panic attacks, insomnia, digestive issues and of course joint pain including shoulder, knee and back issues.
 At the age of 20 or so a friend recommended I try chiropractic.
 With one adjustment to my neck, my nose started to drain.
 I then realized that decongestants and antihistamines were not the only answer to allergies.

 Then in my mid-twenties while living in Kyoto, Japan, I tried shiatsu massage.
 This also helped my headaches and allergies, but the very gifted therapists, Ryokyu and Mayu Endo, also seemed to connect on a very deep psycho-emotional level as well.
 Several years later I decided to study with his wife, Mayu, and Endo-Sensei himself.

 Endo Sensei had studied with Shizuto Masunaga, the author of Zen Shiatsu.
 In this book, there are several pages of outlining the relationship of the organ-meridian system with both physical symptoms AND their psycho-emotional counterparts.
 This fascinated me.

 Then, when back in the US after 10 years in Japan, I found myself dissatisfied with office work and decided to turn to something more meaningful to me.
 I enrolled in the acupuncture program at the Eastern School of Medicine in Montclair, New Jersey.
 I continue to be fascinated with the art and science of Chinese medicine.
 The daily process of applying the knowledge and working with patients on their paths to healing I find extremely rewarding.

 I continue to use acupuncture, Chinese herbal medicine, conventional medicine, meditative exercises such as qi gong and tai chi, attention to diet, and a neti pot/nasal irrigation to successfully manage my sinus/allergy challenges.